The Paviors’ Lecture 6 February 2018

 Sir Terry’s well-illustrated presentation was pitched at a level to be of interest to the engineers, other professionals and students in the audience.
 At the end, he fielded a number of thoughtful questions from the audience before being formally thanked by Paviors’ Past Master Tom Barton.

-The latest course undertaken by the London Construction Academy took place in October and wasRead more
+The latest course of the London Construction Academy started on 25 June and students will graduateRead more